 One thing I rarely did growing up was clean my hair brushes.
 My brushes were literally filled with gel, hair and gunk before I would finally get up the nerve to clean them.
-As a child I didn’t realize the importance of keeping my hair brushes clean or that unclean brushes were filled with bacteria and dirt.
+As a child, I didn’t realize the importance of keeping my hair brushes clean or that unclean brushes were filled with bacteria and dirt.
 If you too have struggled with keeping your hair brushes clean, or properly cleaning them — keep reading.

 1.Get Rid of Hair

-The very first thing you need to do is gently remove any hair that is built in or tangled into your brush.
+The very first thing you need to do is gently remove any hair that is tangled into your brush.
 A great way to do this is by using a comb to remove it or your fingers if the hair is loose inside of the brush.
 It’s best to remove hair after use so it doesn’t build up.

 2. Shampoo the Brush/Comb